 Residents who match at our program will have the opportunity to apply for the CU HEAL pathway after match.

-Each year 4 interns are selected to have a global health focus during their training.
-Residents who match at our program will have the opportunity to apply for the global health pathway after match.
-As part of this training, these residents spend two months at our affiliated site in Guatemala.
+Residents who match at our program will have the opportunity to apply for the global health pathway after match and will have a global health focus during their training.
+As part of this training, these residents spend two months at an international or other un-resourced area.
 Global Health Pathway residents participate in a global health disasters course once during residency and monthly educational conferences/journal club.
 Other global health opportunities are available to all residents.
 A "local global health" and a refugee health elective are available to all residents.

 The Medical Education Pathway is available to categorical and combined program residents who have a deeper interest in medical education, teaching, and academic medicine.
 The Medical Education Pathway has three main components – experiences in medical education, scholarship, and mentorship: